capitano-futuro/hello-world/README.md

 Why 100?
 Why not 10 or 1000?

-I think 100-a-day is the golden ratio between showing that I can repeatedly deanonymise Monero users and wholesale disclosure of private data.
+I think 100-a-day is the golden ratio between showing, that I can repeatedly deanonymise Monero users and wholesale disclosure of private data.
 Mind you, 90% of transactions on Monero network are not very interesting (pool or exchange payouts).
 My daily pool of 100 is drawn from the remaning 10%

 Do you think talking about social issues in Monero will detract from your findings?